 - Chronic rhinitis

-The bill also includes language to expand presumptions for herbicide exposure, including updated conditions and additional locations.
+The bill also expands presumptions for herbicide exposure, including updated conditions and additional locations.

-Specifically, the legislation would amend 38 USC § 1116 to extend the presumption of herbicide exposure to service members with active military, naval, air, or space service who served in:
+Specifically, the bill amends 38 USC § 1116 to extend the presumption of herbicide exposure to service members with active military, naval, air, or space service who served in:

 - The Republic of Vietnam from January 9, 1962 to May 7, 1975;

 - Thailand, at any US or Thai base from January 9, 1962 to June 30 1976, without regard to the Veteran’s MOS or where on base they were located;

 - Laos from December 1, 1965 to September 30, 1969;

 - Cambodia, specifically at Mimot or Krek, Kampong Cham Province from April 16, 1969 to April 30, 1969;